Master in Engineering Project Management

-Our master's program in engineering project management includes two profiles: one with a thesis and one with a project.
-The thesis profile is focused on research and leads to the degree of Master of Applied Sciences (M.A.Sc.).
-The project profile will allow you to specialize in a particular area of engineering and will lead to the degree of Master of Engineering (M. Eng.).
+Our master's program in engineering project management includes two profiles: one with thesis and one with project.
+The thesis profile is focused on research and leads to the degree of Master of Applied Science (M.A.Sc.).
+The project profile will allow you to specialize in a particular area of engineering and will lead to the degree of Master in Engineering (M. Eng.).

 Master's Degree in Engineering Project Management with Thesis (research profile)